apollographql/apollo-client/docs/source/development-testing/static-typing.md

 });
 ```

-This is especially helpful when accessing deeply nested objects that are passed down to the component through props.
-For example, when adding prop types, a project using TypeScript will begin to surface errors where props being passed are invalid:
+This is especially helpful when accessing deeply nested objects passed to our component via props.
+For example, when adding prop types, a project using TypeScript begins to surface errors when invalid props are passed in:

 ```tsx
 import React from "react";